rupapaik/php-learning/README.md

 # php-learning
-This is my personal learning **php** file .Anyone can use for there personal use.
+This is my personal learning **php** file.
+Anyone can use for there personal use.
 After clone please put all the files in **'htdocs'**.
 Run xampp/wamp server for use.
 ## Here I use..